 How to Deal with Disaster

 Sometimes you can’t avoid catastrophe.
 If your identity or financial information is stolen, you should immediately take steps to counteract the problem.
 Follow this FTC Guide to responding to identity theft to minimize the damage and reduce the chances that it will happen again later.
-You can use many of the same steps in the case of financial information theft, though the Identity Victims Assistance Network offers specific steps.

 Online safety is hard to ensure, but there are many steps you can take.
 Don’t wait to get started.